EES-TUe/assignments-scientific-software-engineering/assignment_1.md

   * In the `project` section, change the author `Peter Salemink` and email adress to your own one.
   * Save the file.
   * Switch to `vscode` version control tab.
-    * Create a new branch
+    * Create a new branch.
+    * Stage the changes of the files.
-    * Commit the changes
+    * Commit the changes.
-    * Push the new branch
+    * Push the new branch.
 * In GitHub webpage
-  * Go to pull request tab
+  * Go to pull request tab.
-  * Create a new pull request
+  * Create a new pull request.
     * Source branch is the one you created.
     * Target branch is `main`.